gschmutz/stream-processing-workshop/04-twitter-data-ingestion-with-streamsets/README.md

 ### Preview the pipeline
 The Preview mode allows you to check your pipeline before executing it.

-Click on the **Preview** icon on the menu-bar, as shown on the following screenhot:
+Click on the **Preview** icon on the menu-bar, as shown on the following screenshot:

 ![Alt Image Text](./images/streamsets-preview-pipeline.png "Schema Registry UI")

 On the **Preview Configuration** pop-up window you can configure how side-effect free your preview should be (option **Write to Destinations and Executors** and **Execute pipeline lifecylce events**).
-Additionally you define from where the source sould read the events for the preview.
+Additionally you define from where the source should read the events for the preview.
 From **Configured Source** will use "live" data but you could also take data from a snapshot captured in an earlier run.

 Click on **Run Preview**.